 What had he done?
 Three years ago, what had he done?
 He should have told James from the very beginning.

 He didn't know what had gone through his head that day at Azkaban when he had hidden James' scar, the scar that still remained perfectly hidden to his very day.
-And it would always remain so.
-Only two spells could reveal his scar, and Harry knew James had no reasons for such counter-curses to be placed on James.
+And it would always remain so until the right counter-curse was performed on him.
+Only two spells could reveal his scar, and Harry knew James had no reasons for such counter-curses to be placed on him.

-James acted as if he didn't know he had changed or what had changed him and why, but Harry could see the fear he held for himself, the fear of not knowing what he would do next, and Harry pitied him.
-It made him wish he had told him just so he would know what was happening, but time had passed and now there was no way James could ever know and not be angry with his father for what he had done.
+James acted as if he didn't know he had changed or what had changed him and why, but Harry could see the fear he held for himself, the fear of not knowing what he would do next if his anger got the best of him, and Harry pitied him.
+It made him wish he had told him just so he would know what was happening to him, but time had passed and now there was no way James could ever know and not be angry with his father for what he had done.

 He thought he didn't have reason to worry, especially.
-He had had no reason to worry until recently when it seemed as if his wrist was bothering him more and more.
+He had no reason to worry until recently when it seemed as if his wrist was bothering James more and more.
 Especially today.
 This was strange to Harry.
-If James' scar worked the same way Harry's had, Harry understood the concept that the more it hurt, the closer he was to the one who had created the horcrux: the person to which Harry still wasn't sure of but he had his hunches.
+If James' scar worked the same way Harry's had, then the more it hurt, the closer he was to the one who had created the horcrux: the person to which Harry still wasn't sure of, but he had his hunches.

 Now, Harry feared, it seemed as if James had been in the very same coffee shop with the person whose soul now partly resided in James.
-Who could it be though?
-The only people there that day who could possibly encountered James was Elias and Parker.
-Elias was dead; Harry had seen the body himself.
+Who could it be, though?
+The only people there that day who James could have encountered in such a way were Elias and Parker.
+Elias was dead; Harry had seen the body himself at the Ministry after it had been found along the shores a mile away from the prison.
 Parker was believed to be dead also; Harry had seen James use the Killing Curse on him, and he had seen Parker fall into the cold ocean.
 Despite this, the body of Parker Namken never turned up.
-They had just assumed it had been crushed by the crumbling Azkaban, no questions asked.
+They had just assumed it had been crushed by the crumbling Azkaban and sunk to the ocean’s dark and icy depths, no questions asked.
 Harry had long ago begun to question the idea of Parker Namken being the one to have a horcrux.

 Had Parker Namken been in that coffee shop?
 Surely James would have recognized the boy, Harry assumed.
 How could they ever forget such a face that had caused them so much pain?

 It had been years since Norah had felt such butterflies in her stomach.
 She didn't quite know why she was so anxious and excited for her dinner with James that night, but she decided that her excitement was ultimately better than any paranoia in the fact that the night may not go as planned.
 She highly doubted that, though.
-She had full faith that after tonight she and James would once again be on the right track.
-Since she had returned to her office at the Daily Prophet from visiting James, her day had gone much slower than she had hoped.
+She had full faith that, after tonight, she and James would once again be on the right track.
+Since she had returned from her visit with James to her office at the Daily Prophet, her day had gone much slower than she had hoped.
 Finally the time came, though, when she wrapped up an article and left her office for the weekend.

-She returned to her small flat where she tried to busy herself with simple things just to pass the time until she could get ready to go to James'.
-She finally decided she couldn't wait any longer, and she had taken a long shower, shaving every inch of her legs, and she had painted her nails.
+She returned to her small flat, where she tried to busy herself with simple things just to pass the time until she could get ready to go to James'.
+She finally decided she couldn't wait any longer, and she had showered, shaved every inch of her legs, and painted her nails.
 She was putting the final touches on her curly hair when the doorbell to her flat rang.
-Humming under her breath, she meandered through her flat and to the door where she greeted her visitor.
+Humming under her breath, she meandered to the door where she greeted her visitor.